 There is so much positive brand exposure and synergy with content marketing to be gained from doing social media well it is crucial that companies (or their press offices) understand its inherent workings and likewise pitfalls, to ensure they get it right

 Innovative, well received social media marketing and consistent activity can have a hugely positive effect on a brand’s reputation, and in turn its digital content strategy.
-Most recently, content and link improving algorithm updates from Google, Panda, Penguin and Hummingbird have rendered keyword optimised press releases useless, and the shift from SEO services and tactics to quality digital content generation, such as what's provided with our content marketing services, has seen the worlds of PR and digital marketing converge.
+Most recently, content and link improving algorithm updates from Google, Panda, Penguin and Hummingbird have rendered keyword optimised press releases useless, and the shift from Search Engine Optimisation services and tactics to quality digital content generation, such as what's provided with our content marketing services, has seen the worlds of PR and digital marketing converge.

 Curtains for Offline?